andrewkibet/Jcompose/JCompose/README.md

 Though currently, the apps still has basic stuff.Stil working on it.

 # What are Jetpack Libraries?
 Jetpack Libraries are a suite of Android components and tools provided by Google to help developers build high-quality apps quickly and efficiently.
-These libraries focus on solving common problems, ensuring backward compatibility, and simplifying complex tasks.
+These libraries focus on solving common problems, ensuring backward compatibility, and simplifying complex tasks.mmmm
 Jetpack is divided into four categories:
 Foundation,
 Architecture,